 Dr David Lewis

-David Frazer Lewis is an architectural historian whose interests include the architecture of modern Britain and the United States, the design of sacred architecture, and the Gothic Revival.
-Prior to joining the academic staff of the Oxford Department for Continuing Education, he was an Assistant Professor at the Notre Dame School of Architecture.
+David Frazer Lewis is an architectural historian whose interests include the architecture of modern Britain and the United States, especially architecture of the period 1880-1940, the design of sacred architecture, and the Gothic Revival.
+He is Director of Studies for Architectural History and a Fellow of Kellogg College.
+Prior to joining the academic staff at Oxford, he was an Assistant Professor at the Notre Dame School of Architecture.
 He has experience in museums and heritage, as a Postdoctoral Research Associate at the Yale Center for British Art, and has worked for architecture firms in San Francisco and London that specialise in historic conservation.

-Dr Lewis has experience organising short courses for high school teachers, museum docents, special interest groups, and organisations.
-He served as editor of the Pugin Society's peer-reviewed journal, True Principles, for four years, and his most recent publication is a book about AWN Pugin in the Historic England/Victorian Society's series on Victorian architects.
+Dr Lewis's most recent publication is a book about AWN Pugin in the Historic England/Victorian Society's series on Victorian architects.
 Forthcoming articles explore debates about Gothic Revival in the early twentieth-century United States and factors that influenced the design of the Anglican Cathedral in Cairo.

 Dr Lewis holds a bachelor’s degree from Stanford University, an MPhil from Cambridge, and a doctorate from the University of Oxford.

 I would be happy to discuss graduate supervision with anyone with interests in the field of architectural history.
 Current DPhil projects include a study of the interiors of Edwardian ocean liners and a project on the architecture of Philip Webb.

 A.W.N.
 Pugin (Historic England / Liverpool University Press, 2021)